 One possible drawback of antibody treatment is that you generally need to get it as a shot.

 Lapatinib (Tykerb) is an example of a small-molecule drug that you can take in a pill.
-It's used together with chemotherapy to treat some advanced cases of HER2-positive breast cancer.
+Together with chemotherapy, it treats some advanced cases of HER2-positive breast cancer.
 Doctors often use it when other cancer medications haven't worked for someone.

 HER2-Negative Breast Cancer